 Here’s where customer marketing really comes to the forefront.

-In essence, mapping and refining the customer journey can further our understanding of the consumer, what’s influencing them, and predict what may happen next.
+In essence, mapping and refining the customer journey can further your understanding of the customer, what’s influencing them, and predict what may happen next.

 It also enables the creation of optimized and personalized experiences.
 As a customer marketer, knowing your personas’ journeys inside out, evolving with them, and ensuring that they’re full of magic moments that dazzle the customer is crucial.